cassiozen/backticks/README.md

-# template-literal-express-engine
+# Backticks

-A basic Express view engine for using ES2015 Template Literals for single-pass server-side templating.
+An Express view engine for using ES2015 Template Literals for single-pass server-side templating.